playtron-os/playtron-sdk/README.md

 This repository contains multiple SDKs for interfacing with **Playtron GameOS** across different languages.

-Each SDK provides access to platform-level features such as environment detection, remote attestation, and Web3 wallet integration.
+Each SDK provides access to platform-level features such as environment detection, remote attestation, and Sui wallet integration.

 ---